micheleusuelli/micheleusuelli.github.io/_pages/articles/dsgeneral/genaivalidate.md

 **Developing a new product involving GenAI, how do we know it effectively addresses its intended use?**

-There are several practices, theories, and perspectives.
-My approach is to identify the core principles that I believe are the most relevant.
+Being a new field that is getting a lot of traction, there are several practices, theories, and perspectives.
+You might be developing, using, or benefitting from GenAI-related products.
+Either way, you will need to prioritize the most relevant aspects to you.
+In this article, I will share my perspective on the most relevant principles that helped me shape my thinking in designing solutions involving GenAI.

 **Is it science or art?**

-Unlike more traditional AI, this novel field involves a high degree of subjectivity.
-While scientific rigour is still relevant, there are a lot of areas that require creative thinking and management of perspectives, hence the need for a well-rounded approach.
+Unlike more traditional AI, this novel field involves generating, or creating, if you prefer, content rather than providing answers.
+Being a field that involves "creativity", there is some degree of subjectivity, especially in judging the quality of the generated content.
+While scientific rigour is still relevant, there are also a lot of areas that require creative thinking and management of perspectives, hence the need for a well-rounded approach.

 **In this article, I will focus on the "why" and "what", touching on the "how" very briefly.**

 In other words, I will share why I believe that some principles are crucial and what I believe that the solution needs to address.
 About the "how", I have seen these challenges addressed in different ways and I would strongly recommend designing approaches that fit the purpose, accounting for both the use case and the broader environment.

 The prioritized aspects are new challenges, back-testing strategy, deployment, and operations.
-Each section covers an aspect in detail.
+Each section covers an aspect in more detail.